See also: State Compensation Fund

 Laws 1980, Chapter 246 replaced hearing officers with administrative law judges who reported to the State Personnel Commission rather than the Board.

 The State Compensation Fund continued until January 1, 2013 when it was privatized and replaced by a successor mutual insurer corporation that assumed all liabilities and assets of the SCF.
 The successor was Copper Point Mutual Insurance Company.
 (See Laws 2010, Chapter 268 and Laws 2011, Chapter 157.)
-Note: The State Compensation Fund history is included elsewhere in this document.
+Note: Please see the state agency history for the State Compensation Fund, https://azlibrary.gov/starl/administrative-histories?body_value=state+compensation+fund for additional information.

 Laws 2012, Chapter 321 required the director of the Industrial Commission to be confirmed by the Senate and serve at the pleasure of the Governor.
 Previously the director could only be dismissed for cause.

-Laws 2016, Chapter 128 required personnel of the Division of Occupational Safety and Health review board to be employed and supervised by the Industrial Commission Director, rather than the chairman of the review board.
+Laws 2016, Chapter 128 provided that personnel of the Division of Occupational Safety and Health review board would be employed and supervised by the Industrial Commission Director, rather than the chairman of the review board.

 - Laws 1925, Chapter 83